cha0sg0d/cha0sg0d.github.io/posts/free-plausible.md

 ### Background
 [Plausible Analytics](plausible) is a lightweight, open source analytics platform for basic website data.
 They allow self-hosting and have a bunch of [reasons](reasons) why they're better than Google Analytics.

 The self hosted instance comes in a [Docker](docker) image.
-This image runs in a container built with [Docker Compose](compose), which can run multiple sub-images within the main container.
+This image runs in a container built with [Docker Compose](compose), which can run multiple containers linked to each other (for example, a client and database).

 ### Self hosting options